anyways-open/itinero-transit-server/docs/API.md

 API description
 ==============

+_Please refer to the Swagger file of a running instance for the latest API documentation_.
+This document is only maintained for historic reasons.

 This API specification is using the [OpenAPI](https://en.wikipedia.org/wiki/OpenAPI_Specification) spec.
 To visualize this do the following:

 - Open [https://petstore.swagger.io/](https://petstore.swagger.io/).